 We are currently operating with reduced activity levels in order to control costs and maintain cash balances.
 We are proactively reducing expenditure levels in an effort to conserve cash while we identify and evaluate new opportunities going forward.
-At this time, we continue to maintain our exploration and evaluation properties in good standing.
+We continuously evaluate our mineral property holdings with respect to carrying costs and the future likelihood of any property driving shareholder value.
+Past and future divestiture decisions have been, and will be made based on this criterion.
+We are also investigating other opportunities within the mining sector that would enable the Company to diversify and grow.
+We continue to maintain our exploration and evaluation properties in good standing.